-Overly high LDL-C levels are a major cardiovascular risk.
+Overly high LDL cholesterol levels are a major cardiovascular risk.
 An excess of LDL-C can deposit within the walls of your coronary arteries (arteries supplying the heart) as fatty streaks, clogging them.
 The affected arteries harden over time.
 This hardening of arteries due to the fatty plaques is termed as atherosclerosis.

 As these fatty deposits or plaques expand, they interrupt the blood flow to the heart muscle.
 The reduced supply of oxygen-rich blood to the heart triggers chest pain or angina.
 This occurs because the heart has to pump the blood harder through the narrowed arteries.

-Consequently, a section of plaque can detach and form of a blood clot.
+Consequently, a section of plaque can detach and form a blood clot.
 With the passage of time, the clot can grow large enough to occlude the blood flow through a coronary artery.
 If the clot is not addressed at the appropriate time, an area of the heart muscle can eventually die, resulting in a heart attack.
 The occlusion of blood supply can also trigger sudden cardiac death.

 Besides, the hardened arteries become stiff so that the blood flowing through them exerts more pressure on their walls (aka raising the blood pressure), which defines hypertension.

 LDL-C is an independent risk factor for cardiovascular disease.
 In fact, measuring the amount of cholesterol carried by an LDL particle (LDL-C) is the best predictor of an impending coronary artery disease.

 Effects of High LDL Cholesterol On the Brain

 The same clot can block an artery supplying your brain, leading to stroke.
 A person with a stroke can become paralyzed or be unable to talk or walk depending on the area of the brain damaged.